 The Caucasian Mountains are a mountain range in the Caucasus region of Eurasia, running from the Black Sea in the west to the Caspian Sea in the east.
 The term includes both the main range and its northern and southern slopes.
 The Greater Caucasus range is about 200 km long, running east-west.

 With its magnificent peaks and the contrast of bright and dark hills, the mountain range close to the city offers diverse vegetation and easy routes.

 Watch in 4K, The city of Yerevan is a historic city in the heart of the Armenian Highland

 If you liked this blog and it was helpful to you, then why not share it with your friends & family.

-Or, if you really wanna to be more sweet, then subscribe to my YouTube channel, watch my travel videos and leave your valuable comments under my videos.
+Or, if you really wanna be extra sweet, then support me by subscribing to my YouTube channel, and leaving your valuable comments under my videos.